A Simple Guide to Family Meal Planning on a Budget

 Contrary to popular belief, meal prep does not have to take hours.
 Taking 30 minutes to an hour maximum at the beginning of each week to meal prep a few things will help you so much throughout the week.
-You will thank yourself later!
+You will thank yourself later, especially during dinner prep!

 Some ideas for this are: